 In Europe, roughly 900 Eur will get you a configuration similar to the one above, but with the Core i5-6300HQ processor instead.
 The UHD models are listed for around 1500-1600 Eur, with SSD storage and more RAM.

-I’d suggest following this link for the latest configurations and up-to-date prices at the time you’re reading this post.
+following this link for the latest configurations and up-to-date prices at the time you’re reading this post.
+Wrap-up

 On top of that, potential buyers will actually get plenty for their money, especially if they go for the more affordable versions with the FHD screen.
 The laptop is well built and nice looking, packs a good keyboard and display, performs well, and is both thinner and slightly lighter than the competition.

 The Acer Aspire V15 Nitro Black Edition is a very good entertainment laptop, but the high temperatures and poor battery life might steer you towards something else